Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-For CuDFKD, the difficulty function is designed by the disagreement between teachers and students, and it changes dynamically with the training process.
-Therefore, it is more inclined to the imitation and learning process for teachers, and it has higher $Agree@1$ and $L_p$.
-The performance of $Agree@1$ and $L_p$ proves our guess that $\mathcal{L}_{gb, st}$ is low and high $Acc@1$ proves that the $\mathcal{L}_{gb, st} + \mathcal{L}_{gb, tr}$ is low in equation \ref{equ: sr}.

-In conclusion, CuDFKD reaches comparable results among the SOTA methods, because it better explores the global minimum during the easy-to-hard training strategy.
-Here the results are all achieved from the best checkpoint during training, we call this \textbf{peak performance}.
-For CuDFKD, we also care about it's convergence and performance during the training stage.
+For CuDFKD, the difficulty function is designed based on the disagreement between teachers and students, and it changes dynamically with the training process.
+Therefore, it is more inclined towards the imitation and learning process for the teacher, resulting in higher $Agree@1$ and $L_p$ performance.
+The performance of $Agree@1$ and $L_p$ supports our hypothesis that $\mathcal{L}_{gb, st}$ is low, while high $Acc@1$ supports the hypothesis that $\mathcal{L}_{gb, st} + \mathcal{L}_{gb, tr}$ is low, as shown in Equ. \ref{equ: sr}.
+In conclusion, CuDFKD achieves comparable results among SOTA methods because it better explores the global minimum during the easy-to-hard training strategy.
+Note that these results were achieved at the best checkpoint during training, which we refer to as the \textbf{peak performance}.
+We also evaluated the convergence and performance of CuDFKD during the training stage.